NickKostin/Cuda_LABS/README.md

 # harris - Harris Corner Detector
 Harris Corner Detector using Python3.8, CUDA, PyCUDA

-# salt and pepper - Salt and Pepper Algorithm
+# salt and pepper - Salt and Pepper noise filtering
-Salt and Pepper using Python3.8, CUDA, PyCUDA
+Salt and Pepper noise filtering using Python3.8, CUDA, PyCUDA

 - To obtain an array characterizing the color of pixels, the `Pillow` library was used
 - Each element of the output image was calculated (on the GPU) by a separate thread